Differences between fixed and adjustable rate loans

-Borrowers can choose a fixed-rate loan to lock in a low rate.
-Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in this lower rate.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose fixed-rate loans because interest rates are low and they want to lock in the low rate.
 If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
-Call Refresh Funding at 305-800-3863 to learn more.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a favorable rate.
+Call Refresh Funding at 305-800-3863 to discuss how we can help.

-Adjustable Rate Mortgages — ARMs, come in even more varieties.
-ARMs are generally adjusted every six months, based on various indexes.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
+ARMs usually adjust twice a year, based on various indexes.

-Most programs feature a "cap" that protects you from sudden monthly payment increases.
-There may be a cap on interest rate variances over the course of a year.
-For example: no more than two percent per year, even if the underlying index goes up by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount your payment can go up in a given period.
-Almost all ARMs also cap your rate over the duration of the loan.
+Most ARMs are capped, which means they won't increase over a certain amount in a given period.
+Your ARM may feature a cap on interest rate variances over the course of a year.
+For example: no more than a couple percent a year, even if the underlying index increases by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount that the payment can go up in a given period.
+The majority of ARMs also cap your rate over the duration of the loan.

 ARMs usually start at a very low rate that usually increases over time.
-You've probably heard of 5/1 or 3/1 ARMs.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
 In these loans, the initial rate is fixed for three or five years.
-After this period it adjusts every year.
-These kinds of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-Loans like this are usually best for people who expect to move in three or five years.
-These types of ARMs benefit borrowers who will sell their house or refinance before the loan adjusts.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then they adjust.
+These loans are usually best for people who expect to move within three or five years.
+These types of adjustable rate loans benefit borrowers who plan to sell their house or refinance before the initial lock expires.